mtDNA-BU/mtAnalysis/README.md

 library(mtAnalysis)
 ```

-In addition, our package require the seqMeta package.
+In addition, our package requires the seqMeta package.
 The instructions
 for the installation of the seqMeta package can be found at
 <https://github.com/DavisBrian/seqMeta>